 Explain to the participants how they can answer questions and the number of answers they can choose from.
 Are they allowed to fill it out anonymously?
 Emphasize it to convince doubting visitors.

 4. Offer extra space for remarks and suggestions

-5. Start your questionnaire with opinions
+5. Start your exhibition questionnaire with opinions

-6. Test your survey questions
+6. Test your exhibition survey questions

-What might be completely clear to you, doesn’t have to be clear to people who fill out your questionnaire.
-For this reason, you should test your questions before asking them to visitors, to avoid indistinctness.
+What might be completely clear to you doesn’t have to be clear to people who fill out your exhibition questionnaire.
+For this reason, you should test your exhibition survey questions before asking them to visitors to avoid indistinctness.
 Have multiple exhibition questionnaire samples and spread out your questions based on what you want to know.
 Pay attention to one-sided, leading, and two-distinct questions.
 Over-simplified questions evoke new questions.
 In that case, you’d better formulate it differently.

 7. Reward visitors who fill out the questionnaire